jaymindesai/event-registration-service/README.md

 ### Pre-requisites:
  - JDK 1.8
  - Maven 3.5.0 or above
- - Lombok (heavily used to avoid boilerplate code)
+ - Lombok (heavily used to avoid boilerplate code).
+Plugin required in IDE for annotation processing.

 ### Setup:
   #### Populate DB: